alexeilebedev/openacr/README.md

 can be tried out and fixed.

-## Scriptlets

-OpenACR includes a number of little scripts to ease program development.
-Some of them are useful as stand-alone utilities

-### Hilite: inline highlighter

-The hilite tool is a perl script for highlighting strings in some output.

-Usage:

-    <some command> | hilite <expr1> <expr2> ...

-Each expr is a perl regex that is highlighted using a separate color. colors are picked automatically from a default sequence.

-To specify a color explicitly, use its name: `expr1:green expr2:yellow` The list of available colors is black, red, green, yellow, blue, magenta, cyan, white, darkblack, darkred, darkgreen, darkyellow, darkblue, darkmagenta, darkcyan, darkwhite.

-Omitting `expr` matches the entire line, so `hilite :green` makes all lines green.

-#### Blotter Mode

-To highlight every other line, use `:green%2`.
-This is useful with values of 5 when the output is wide, creating a blotter effect.

-If multiple patterns match a given input line, patterns specified later on the command line override previous patterns; Each pattern can match multiple times within the line.

-#### Inline Specification

-Highlighting rules can be provided as part of the input.
-If a line starts with the special word 'hilite.colors', e.g.

-    hilite.colors <expr1> <expr2> ...

-Then the previous rules are flushed, and new exprs are processed as if they were read from the command line.
-This allows commands to output hilite instructions that keep the text readable yet support highlighting where appropriate.

-#### Diff mode

-If `<expr>` is `-diff` or `-d`, hilite loads diff rules that support either line- or word-diffs.
-Example of colorizing a diff file:

-   cat patchfile | hilite -d | less -r

-Removed lines or words are colored red, added lines or words are green, and index lines are blue.

-Hilite is not intended to compete with the various syntax highlighters; it is an interactive tool intended to ease readibility or terminal-based output.

 ### Grephunk: patch file filter

 Grephunk is a perl script that scan hunks on stdin